junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Mr. Wittman moved to suspend the rules and pass the bill.
 - 2013-06-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2993-2994)
 - 2013-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2993-2994)
+- 2013-06-04 — Received in the Senate.
+- 2013-06-07 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-06-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 84.